-5. CATERER'S SPECIAL PLAN
+5. CATERER'S SPECIAL PLANS

-Students accommodated in High Rise 1, and non-resident students, may wish to take advantage of the Caterer's special plan for any 14 meals.
+Students accommodated in the Edmund Rice Residence and non-resident students, may wish to take advantage of the Caterer's Special Plans.
 Details may be obtained from the Caterer.

 6. EXTENDED ACCOMMODATION

 a) For an additional charge of \$5.00 a day, students may enter residence on a room-only basis, one week prior to the first date of the academic year, and remain for a maximum of one week after the final date of the academic year.
 Students interested in making such arrangements should contact the Director of University Residences.